Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use IAM DNS resolvers for all EC2 instances.
 - [x] Configure a third-party DNS resolver with logging for all EC2 instances.

-### An ecommerce.
-Website.
-Was down for 1 hour following a DDoS attack Users were unable to connect to the.
-Website during the attack period.
+### An ecommerce website was down for 1 hour following a DDoS attack Users were unable to connect to the website during the attack period.
 The ecommerce company's security team is worried about future potential attacks and wants to prepare for such events The company needs to minimize downtime in its response to similar attacks in the future.
 Which steps would help achieve this9 (Select TWO)

 - [x] Enable Amazon GuardDuty to automatically monitor for malicious activity and block unauthorized access.
 - [x] Subscribe to IAM Shield Advanced and reach out to IAM Support in the event of an attack.